h4775346/l2tp-manager/FIXES-SUMMARY.md

 1. Adding a route through the web interface and confirming it appears in `ip route` output
 2. Deleting a route through the web interface and confirming it disappears from `ip route` output
 3. Checking that appropriate success/error messages are displayed
+4. Verifying that no JavaScript errors occur in the browser console